automl/mdp-playground/README_CONFIGS.md

  ## Variable configurations

 Variable configurations allow you to define variables whose impact is desired to be studied.
-For instance one might be interested on the effect on the agents' performance when varying the `sequence_length` and `delay` meta-features for the current experiment.
+For instance one might be interested on the effect on the agents' performance when varying the `sequence_length` and `delay` dimensions of hardness for the current experiment.
 Then `delay`  and `sequence_length` would be a key in `var_env_configs` dict and its corresponding value would be a *list of values they can take*.
 Then a cartesian product of these lists is taken to generate various possible configurations to be run.

     var_env_configs = OrderedDict({
 		'state_space_size': [8],